-Create or renew a CRL A CRL (Certificate Revocation List) is a list of certificate IDs that have been revoked or are no longer valid and are no longer trustworthy.
-The certificate authority signs this list in order to prevent it from being modified by unauthorized parties.
-This action allows creating or renewing a CRL for the selected CA or sub-CA. You need to enter the password that protects the authority, and then click on Create or renew a CRL.
-Remove the CRL This action allows deleting the CRL for the selected CA or sub-CA. i REMARK This action is not available (grayed-out option) when the CA or sub-CA does not have a CRL.
-Set as default This action allows defining the certificate authority used by default on the Firewall.
+Create or renew a CRL A CRL (Certificate Revocation List) is a list of certificate IDs that have been revoked o are no longer valid and are no longer trustworthy.
+The certification authority signs this list in order to prevent it from being modified by unauthorized parties.
+This action makes it possible to create or renew a CRL for the selected CA or sub-CA. Enter the password that protects the authority, and then click on Create or renew a CRL .
+Remove the CRL This action allows deleting the CRL for the selected CA or sub-CA. 1 Note This action is not available (grayed-out option) when the CA or sub-CA does not have a CRL.
+Set as default This action makes it possible to define the certification authority used by default on the firewall.
+Certificate Delete private key This action allows deleting a certificate's private key.

-Actions on a certificate

-Delete private key This action allows deleting a certificate's private key.
 When the certificate is used in the firewall's configuration, you will be asked to confirm the deletion.
-It will then be possible to: Cancel the deletion (click on Cancel), Display configuration elements in which the certificate is used (click on Check certificate use), Confirm the deletion of the private key (click on Confirm deletion). () REMARK This action is not available (grayed-out option) when the selected certificate does not have a private key.
+It will then be possible to: Cancel the deletion (click on Cancel), Display configuration elements in which the certificate is used (click on Check certificate use), • Confirm that you want to delete the private key (click on Confirm deletion).
+3 Note This action is not available (grayed-out option) when the selected certificate does not have a private key.
 LDAP publication This action allows publishing a user's certificate in the LDAP directory.
-To do so, the e-mail address specified in the creation wizard for this certificate must be the same as the one used in the user's properties in the firewall directory.
-When the user has a private key, you will be asked to enter a password to protect this certificate and its private key in a directory.
-Next, confirm this password.
-A gauge will indicate the password's level of security: "Very weak", "Weak", "Moderate", "Good" or "Excellent".
-You are strongly advised to use a combination of uppercase and lowercase letters, numbers and special characters.
+For more information on this action, refer to the section Publishing a certificate in the LDAP directory.